Academic Honors and Class Rank Procedures

 - A student fails any course in a repeated year.

-- A student exceeds the two-year limit for completing one academic course or the six-year limit for completing requirements for graduation, exclusive of a leave of absence, withdrawal in good standing, or participating in a dual degree program.
+- A student exceeds the two-year limit for completing one academic course or the six-year limit for completing requirements for graduation, withdrawal in good standing, or participating in a dual degree program.

 - A student has not demonstrated continued academic progress as reviewed and determined by the Student Performance Committee, Associate Dean for Academic Affairs or Dean of TCOM.